slimgroup/Software.siahkoohi2019itl/src/gradient-conditioning/README.md

 ## Dataset

 Links have been provided in `RunTraining.sh` script to automatically download the training/testing dataset into the necessary directory.
-Unfortunately, we are not currently allowed to share the BG COMPASS 3D model right now.
+Unfortunately, we are not currently allowed to share the BG COMPASS 3D model.
 But as mentioned, the dataset necessary to reproduce the results will be downloaded upon running `RunTraining.sh`\.

 ## Script descriptions